SiddDevCS/PicoCTF2025/n0s4n1ty 1/README.md

    The challenge presents a file upload feature where a user can upload a profile picture.
 However, there is a flaw in the implementation: the uploaded files are not sanitized, which means we can upload arbitrary files, including PHP scripts.

 ### 2. **Upload a Malicious PHP Web Shell**
    The first step is to upload a PHP shell to the server.
-We can use the following PHP code for a simple web shell:
+We can use the following PHP code for a simple web shell, [PHP File to upload](shell.php)
+:

    ```php
    <?php